 - Spoofed in another episode where Fry becomes a cop and is partnered with recurring robot cop URL:

-- Parodied in the Family Guy Star Wars episode, where one of the rebels killed by Stormtroopers says "Damn, I was two days from retirement!" as he collapses.
+- Parodied in the Family Guy "Blue Harvest" episode, where one of the rebels killed by Stormtroopers says "Damn, I was two days from retirement!" as he collapses.

 - In the Grand Finale of Avatar: The Last Airbender, Iroh mentions his dream of retiring, and it is averted when he (and in fact everyone) survives to enjoy it.

 - In a Cutaway Gag in The Cleveland Show, a job-hunting Cleveland becomes a cop two days away from retirement.
 Subverted in that he refuses to draw fire, resulting in his younger partner getting killed instead.

 - In American Dad! during a mini-series of Roger's Golden Turd, a police lieutenant who's a week away from retirement finds and keeps the gold turd from the suicide victim for himself, taking it home to show his wife that they can pay for a great retirement.
 Then he feels guilty and attempts to return it, resulting in an argument between the two; his wife accepts his decision, but secretly adds rat poison to his cup of tea.

 - Spoofed in Ultimate Spider-Man: a Doombot sliced up by White Tiger sputters out "Three days til retirement" before falling apart.

 - In the season two finale of Young Justice, Wally West, aka Kid Flash announces plans to retire after the current crisis is over.
 Given that we're on this page, you can guess what happens.

 - In the Regular Show episode "The Last Laserdisc Player", one of the four guardians of the eponymous device gets killed two weeks from retirement.